thingsboard/thingsboard.github.io/docs/paas/user-guide/notifications.md

         title: 'The “Inbox” tab displays unread notifications by default;'
     1:
         image: /images/user-guide/notifications/notification-center-inbox-2-pe.png
-        title: 'You may browse the notifications, delete them and mark them as read;'
+        title: 'Browse the notifications, delete them and mark them as read;'
     2:
         image: /images/user-guide/notifications/notification-center-inbox-3-pe.png
-        title: 'You may also switch the view to browse all notifications.'
+        title: 'Switch to the "All" tab to view all notifications.'

 notification-center-inbox-bell-icon:
     0: